 The stochastic risk analysis, coupled with the portfolio cost analysis, assesses the portfolios' relative exposure to significant cost drivers.
 The wide range of resulting portfolio costs evident in Table 9.3 and Figure 9.5 reflects the wide range of considered conditions for the cost drivers.
 The widely ranging costs are an indication that portfolio exposure to cost drivers is sufficiently evaluated.
-Further, the stochastic analysis suggests that the relative exposure to strong cost drivers does not dramatically favor one portfolio over another.
+Further, the stochastic analysis suggests that changes in strong cost drivers do not shift the relative cost difference between portfolios significantly and thus does not favor one portfolio over another.